-Reed beds are still a relatively young process and it is only now that many of the original reed beds need renewing.
+Reed bed filtration systems are still a relatively new process and it is only now that many of the original reed beds need renewing.
 This means removing all the waste from the beds and then restocking them so that they may have another lifespan.

 At WasteSURE, we are passionate about caring for the environment and believe that reed beds offer a great opportunity to the water treatment industry.
 That is why we have done a lot of research into the best methods for clearing reed beds that have reached the end of the lifespan and we offer additional services to help you renew the beds so that they may continue their work.

 As reed beds are used to reduce sludge and separate out hazardous materials, it is likely that there will be hotspots in your waste that need to be treated as hazardous.
 However, this doesn’t mean that all the waste should be treated the same.

 We use strategic testing to highlight the hazardous areas and separate them from the non-hazardous waste.
 This is a much more efficient way to deal with the sludge as it means that the non-hazardous areas aren’t wrongly assigned hazardous waste codes and you are acting in accordance with your duty of care to properly label your waste.